-- 28. Plaintiff Texas Organizing Project ("TOP") sues Defendants on its own behalf and on behalf of its members.
+25. Plaintiff Texas Organizing Project ("TOP") sues Defendants on its own behalf and on behalf of its members.
 TOP is a Texas non-profit corporation, organized under section 501(c)(4) of the Internal Revenue Code, with its principal place of business in San Antonio, Texas.
 TOP is a membership-based organization that empowers low and moderate-income neighborhoods to build political power and stronger communities through issue advocacy, lobbying efforts, and electoral organizing.
 Founded in 2009, TOP has dozens of employees and hundreds of regular volunteers working in three offices across the state.
-TOP's membership is comprised of thousands of low- to moderate-income people, with a particular focus on serving the needs of Black and Latino communities. - 29.
-TOP's members and the communities it serves include voters who speak English as a second language, have physical or intellectual disabilities, and require assistance to vote.
-TOP engages in a variety of electoral activities, including advocating for public policy change, GOTV efforts, assistance with transportation to the polls, voter assistance for those who qualify, and other community outreach and education activities that include direct contact with voters.
+TOP's membership is comprised thousands of low- to moderate-income people, with a particular focus on serving the needs of Black and Latino communities.
+TOP's membership includes numerous members who speak English as a second language, have physical or intellectual disabilities, and require assistance to vote.